shanmukhasaireddy13/reusepkg/README.md

 **What it does:**
 - Reads `dependencies`, `devDependencies`, and `peerDependencies` from `package.json`
-- Installs missing packages to `~/.reusepkg/store`
+- Checks if packages are already available in the global registry
+- If found: Creates symlinks to existing installations
+- If not found: Adds current project's package address to the registry
-- Creates symlinks in `node_modules/` pointing to the global store
+- Never stores packages in global store - only tracks addresses
-- Handles version mismatches by storing packages separately

 #### `reusepkg doctor`